The keto flu is a potential side effect some people experience when they start following a low-carb, high-fat ketogenic diet.

 The water loss that occurs at the beginning of a ketogenic diet needs to be replenished and the more often you can do that, the easier the transition will feel.

 #2: Replenish Electrolytes

 - Take an electrolyte supplement.
-If you need instant relief, taking an electrolyte supplement will help replenish yours faster than foods can.
-See our Vitamin and Mineral Supplement guide for more.
+If you need instant relief, taking an electrolyte supplement will help replenish your levels faster than foods can.
+See our Vitamin and Mineral Supplement guide for more information.

-Exercise performance may temporarily suffer while your body is adapting to higher fat and low carb intake.
+Your exercise performance may temporarily suffer while your body is adapting to a higher fat and lower carb intake.

-At the same time, getting light exercise 2-3 times per week can help make your body more efficient at switching between carbs and fats for energy (also known as metabolic flexibility)[*], which helps to decrease keto flu symptoms more quickly.
+Getting light exercise 2-3 times per week can help make your body more efficient at switching between carbs and fats for energy (i.e., metabolic flexibility), which helps decrease keto flu symptoms more quickly[*].

 #4: Increase Fats

 Since your body is no longer getting its energy from carbohydrates and sugars, it needs plenty of fat and protein for fuel.